Dev0psKing/Dev0psKing/README.md

     <img width="90%" src="./assets/quote1-d.jpeg">
 </div>

-Reflecting back to before I started college in August **2015** for my first degree, I was, _in every sense_, not inclined towards technology.
+Reflecting back to before I started Uni. in August **2015** for my first degree, I was, _in every sense_, not inclined towards technology.
 I grew up without a personal computer in a non-wifi environment 🤕 and coding, along with other intricate technical matters, was far from my thoughts.
 It's amazing how over time, these very aspects that I had never paid attention to became the cornerstone of my career.

 As of **2023**, I am venturing into the realm of Computer Science for my **second** degree, an unexpected path catalyzed by my newfound fascination with technology research and development.
 During my first degree, coding seemed to be an insurmountable challenge, and I couldn't have _disliked_ it more 😕.